MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **TotalTime** - total time spent

 - **UsesSharedRuntime** - indicates if the app uses sharedRuntime or not.

+#### Office.OfficeMobile.FirstRunSetup

+The first run of the app after installation will trigger this heartbeat event.
+It will help identify installs and auto upgrades from older versions of the app and enable us to identify errors in auto-upgrades, including library loads and expansion/language package download failures.

+The following fields are collected:

+- **IsFlightAssigned** - Boolean value determining if the user was part of any preassigned flight group which can trigger exposure to certain experiences.

+- **IsFRELoadSuccessful** - integer mentioning the result state

 #### OneNote.App.AppBootComplete *(previous name)*, Office.OneNote.Android.App.AppBootComplete, Office.Android.EarlyTelemetry.AppBootComplete